American Academy of Sleep Medicine's Practice Parameters

 An oral appliance is a small retainer that fits over your upper and lower teeth (similar to an orthodontic retainer or mouth guard).
 This device slightly advances the lower jaw moving the base of the tongue forward to open the airway.
 This improves breathing and reduces or eliminates snoring and sleep apnea.

 There are many different types of oral appliances including; pre-fabricated non-custom oral appliances, tongue retaining devices and custom made madibular advancement devices.
 Midwest Dental Sleep Center provides custom-made mandibular advancement devices that are FDA-approved for the treatment of snoring and sleep apnea.
-The appliance is customized for each individual patient by a Diplomate of the American Academy of Dental Sleep Medicine.
+The appliance is customized for each individual patient by a Diplomate of the American Board of Dental Sleep Medicine.

 Your second visit with us is called a “delivery” appointment, wherein we deliver your new custom oral appliance and check for proper fit.
 This is one of the most important visits with us.
 During this appointment, we instruct you on how to wear, titrate, clean and use your custom oral appliance.
 Until you feel confident, we work with you on how to properly utilize your appliance and to ensure you understand everything you need to know!